savar95x/savar95x.github.io/README.md

 - [] blogs; natural hypertrophy notes for public use.
 - [] startpage 6; make a new startpage (eventually) with the same colorscheme but a style like Bento.
 The current one looks too packed unnecessarily.
 - [] get an is-a.dev domain
+- [] add header and footer in startpage as well

 ### Ideas
 - [] A quote from movies page that returns json on curl